JKHeadley/ServiceBuilder/README.md

 alerts you of missing packages.
 - Once the package installation is complete, clean the solution and build your model project (see the above note for some build errors).
-- Once the model builds succesfully, step through the two new Repository and Service projects, and execute the T4 (/*.tt) template files by right-clicking and selecting "Run Custom Tool" (excluding any "MultiOutput.tt" files).
+- Once the model builds succesfully, step through the two new Repository and Service projects, and execute the T4 (/*.tt) template files by right-clicking and selecting "Run Custom Tool" (do *NOT* run any of the "MultiOutput.tt" files).
 The list of files needed to be run can be seen below.
 If at any point a file cannot be run (specifically once you reach "GenerateHelpersInstaller.tt"), build the solution and continue.
 - Once all of the T4 templates have been executed, build the solution again.
 - If the solution builds succesfully, run the command `remove_templates` in the Package Manager Console.
 This should remove all the T4 templates